 Pay gap information is the tip of the iceberg in many cases, only telling the beginning of a story that demands further elaboration to make sense.
 Unless you understand what causes your pay gaps, you won’t know how to take action, ensure improvement, and understand when and why improvement is needed or not needed.
-So, what goes into these pay gaps?
+So, what are the causes of the gender pay gap and the racial pay gap?
 Is it simply bias leading to certain groups being undervalued for their contributions?
 Or is it more complex?
 (Spoiler alert: It’s the latter.)

-In this article, I’ll walk you through the four most common causes of the pay gap and how your company can address each of them.
+In this article, I’ll walk you through the four most common causes of the gender and racial pay gaps — and how your company can address each of them.

 1. Pay inequity